 - Keep the shoes nicely arranged in a shoe rack.
 There is nothing like looking at your footwear collection that is neatly arranged in pairs.
 However, see to it they don’t catch dust and dirt all the time.
 This will cause them to brown and look lackluster.

 I discovered an effective system to let them breathe by creating small windows on the sides, or the top portion of their boxes.
 I like looking at them safe in the boxes with air circulating around.
-Plus, I get to peep in which shoes to wear for the day quickly and easily.
+Plus, I get to peep into which shoes to wear for the day quickly and easily.

 Again, the shoes you are wearing can make and break your overall appearance.
 Think quality care from the moment you put on your footwear to how you wear them, carry them, clean them and store them.